groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/net/_index.en.md

   description: "Some use cases of typical GroupDocs.Metadata for .NET operations"
   items:
     # code sample loop
-    - title: "Hidden metadata control"
+    - title: "Find hidden metadata"
       content: |
         To control inner document content you may find and process [document metadata](https://docs.groupdocs.com/metadata/net/find-metadata-properties/):
         {{< landing/code title="How to get specific document metadata">}}